Best Frugal Alternatives to Austin Attractions

 Frugal alternative: Cameron Park Zoo in Waco ($14/adult, $10/child)

 If you’re willing to travel out of town for a bigger, better zoo experience, head north instead of south.
 You’ll find several of the same animals and a more chill and close-up experience at the Cameron Park Zoo.
-If you really, really love zoos like we do, it might be worth looking into a zoo membership for reciprocal discounts at other zoos.
+If you love zoos as much as we do, you might want to consider getting a zoo membership.
+It offers reciprocal discounts at other zoos.

 Hot Spot: Kayak Tour of Austin ($45)